MicrosoftDocs/cross-device/project-rome-docs/devicerelay/android/how-to-guides/command-remote-devices-and-apps-android.md

     // ...
 ```

-At this point, the app can initialize the watcher object.
+At this point, the app can initialize the watcher object which determine how your app will parse and interact with devices that are discovered.

 ```Java
     // ...